XENNNOOOO/HepaTox-AI/README.md

 **1. Install Dependencies:**
-Ensure all required libraries are installed by running: pip install -r requirements.txt
+Ensure all required libraries are installed by running:

+pip install -r requirements.txt

 **2. Process Raw Data:**
-Run the data processing script to generate the clean data. python src/data_processing.py
+Run the data processing script to generate the clean data.

+python src/data_processing.py

 **3. Train the Final Model:**
-Run the training script to train the winning RandomForest model on the full dataset and save it. python src/train.py
+Run the training script to train the winning RandomForest model on the full dataset and save it.

-**4. Make a Prediction:**
-Use the predict.py script to get a DILI risk prediction for any drug by name. python src/predict.py "Aspirin"
+python src/train.py

+**4. Launch the GUI Predictor:**
+Run the gui.py script to open the application.
+Enter a drug name and click "Predict Risk" to see the results.

+python3 gui.py